10up/wp-php-fpm/README.md

 ### Session Variables

-By default, php-fpm is set to use files method as session handlers and session files are stored in ``.
+By default, php-fpm is set to use files method as session handlers and session files are stored in `/var/lib/php/sessions`.
 This can be changed to any other session handler by providing the environment variables, like for memcached use the following environment variables:

 ```
 SESSION_HANDLER = memcached
 SESSION_PATH    = '127.0.0.1:11211'
 ```

-Change `SESSION_PATH` value to memcached server IPaddress or host record
+Change `SESSION_PATH` value to memcached server's IP address or host record

 ## Building